gear-foundation/vara-wiki/docs/examples/Gaming/monopoly.md

 - You will see the players addresses:
     ![img alt](../img/players.png)

-- Additionally, you can write your own player program, build it, and place the `.opt.wasm` and `.meta.txt` files into the `upload-game/programs` folder.
+- Additionally, you can write your own player program, build it, and place the `.opt.wasm` and `.idl` files into the `upload-game/programs` folder.
     To deploy your player, specify the necessary files in the `players.yaml` file instead of any existing player.
     ![img alt](../img/my_player.png)